tianocore/edk2/EmulatorPkg/PlatformCI/ReadMe.md

 ## Building with Pytools for EmulatorPkg

+If you are unfamiliar with Pytools, it is recommended to first read through the generic set of edk2 [Build Instructions](https://github.com/tianocore/tianocore.github.io/wiki/Build-Instructions).

 1. [Optional] Create a Python Virtual Environment - generally once per workspace

     ``` bash